 How to Study the Bible

-Over the years I have been asked many times, how to study the Bible.
-I personally didn’t know how to study the Bible when I first started, so what I’m going to share with you comes from my own growth process.
-I started by reading and reading and reading the Scriptures.
-Never stop reading.
-I would suggest this to everyone, read and reread Scripture everyday anytime you can.
-Find a Bible translation comfortable to you and read every day.
-As you read the Word study the definitions of the Hebrew and Greek words.
-I have found often times there is a lot more depth to the Hebrew and Greek words than the English meanings we see in scripture.
+Over the years I have been asked, how to study the Bible.
+I didn’t know how to study the Bible when I started, so what I’m sharing with you comes from my growth process.
+Start by asking the Holy Spirit to teach you then read, read, and read the Scriptures.
+Never think you have read them enough.
+We must never stop reading the scriptures.
+I would suggest this to everyone, read and reread Scripture every day anytime you can.
+Find a Bible translation you can understand.
+You will soon get more comfortable understanding what the Bible is saying, as you read learn to study the definitions of the Hebrew and Greek words.
+I have often found more depth in the Hebrew and Greek words than what I understand the English meanings to be.

 Learning to Study